solana-foundation/developer-content/content/courses/native-onchain-development/program-derived-addresses.md

 ### Use PDA accounts to store data

-Solana programs are stateless, so they manage their state through external accounts.
+Solana programs are stateless, so state is stored in separate accounts from where the program's executable is stored.
 Although programs can use the System Program to create non-PDA accounts for data storage, PDAs are the choice for storing program-related data.
 This choice is popular because the seeds and canonical bump directly map to the same PDA, and the program specified as the program ID can sign on its behalf.

 Program Derived Addresses (PDAs) are account keys only the program can sign on its behalf.
-During cross-program invocations, the program can “sign” for the key by calling `invoke_signed` and providing the same seeds used to generate the address, along with the calculated bump seed.
+During cross-program invocations, the program can "sign" for the key by calling `invoke_signed` and providing the same seeds used to generate the address, along with the calculated bump seed.
 The runtime then verifies that the program associated with the address is the caller and thus authorized to sign.